Parkland School Massacre Families Settle Lawsuit Against FBI

 “It has been an honor to represent the Parkland families who, through their immeasurable grief, have devoted themselves to making the world a safer place,” their lead attorney, Kristina Infante, said in a statement.
 “Although no resolution could ever restore what the Parkland families lost, this settlement marks an important step toward justice.”

 Andrew Pollack, whose 18-year-old daughter Meadow died in the shooting, commended the FBI for accepting responsibility for its inaction, comparing it to the Broward County school district and sheriff’s office, the school security staff and the psychologists who treated the shooter.
-He believes they all failed to stop the shooter and have ducked responsibility.READ MORE: Parade Tragedy In Wisconsin Sparks Safety Concerns In South Florida
+He believes they all failed to stop the shooter and have ducked responsibility.READ MORE: COVID-19 Testing Sites In South Florida

 “The FBI has made changes to make sure this never happens again,” Pollack said.